mihirgokani007/nconf-validator/README.md

 ### Afterword

-In simple scenarios, we may use a simple `config.json` file which stores all configuration of the app (essentially set by the app developer).
-So there's little or no need for validating that data.
-But as things get more complex, such as taking configuration values from command line and environment, we may start using a library like `nconf` to manage our configuration with ease.
-And in that exct situation, there's definitely a need for validating those values.
 While comparing `nconf` with [`convict`][2], I felt both of these awesome libraries were lacking some essential features that was available in the other. `nconf` was very easy to extend, so I made this little `nconf` plugin to add validation which was available in the other library.

 ### Author